bobbles911/bank-csv-importer/README.md

-	header, // The header row, if one was present and it was autodetected. null if not present. records : [], // records, split by separator and with header line removed typedRecords : [], // same as above but with some fields converted to Date or Number where possible headerGuesses : { // if any of these could not be guessed it will be null date : 0,
+	header, // The header row, if one was present and it was autodetected. null if not present. records : [], // records, split by separator and with header line removed typedRecords : [], // same as above but with some fields converted to Date or Number where possible numColumns,
+	// For each column, whether all the typedRecords in that column are of the same type
+	// Will be null if there are mixed types entireColumnTypes : ["String", "Number", "Date", null],
+	headerGuesses : { // if any of these could not be guessed it will be null date : 0,
 		amount : 1,